jmonta01/particularJS/README.md

 # particularJS
 ============

+A lightweight, modular, extensible, dependency free, doubly linked, object pooled particle engine for html5 canvas and beyond

-A particle engine for html5.
-Go to http://particularjs.com for a more detailed getting started and some demos.
+Go to http://particularjs.com for more details on how to get up and running with particularjs.

 ## Getting Started
 ParticularJS was built from the ground up to have a low barrier of entry, at the same time allow for deep customability.
-Below are a couple of code samples to illustrate both ease of use and how deep a user can customize it.
+Below is a code samples to get you started quickly.

     <!DOCTYPE html>